Lyceum-SOT/assignment-1-shashankanil/README.md

 * Now the file "pi.c", computes few digits pi and prints it out.
 The task here is to compile the code using gcc and execute the executable file.

-* Now write a bash script that compiles, executes and writes the output to the file "problem-4".
+* Now edit the bash script file "problem-4.sh" that compiles, executes and writes the output to the file "problem-4".